-Also called Allergic Rhinitis, hay fever causes cold-like symptoms (runny nose, itchy eyes, sneezing).
+Clinically known as Allergic Rhinitis, hay fever causes highly disruptive cold-like symptoms, including a runny nose, itchy eyes, congestion, and frequent sneezing.

-Myth Buster: Unlike a cold, it is not caused by a virus.
-It is an allergic reaction to indoor or outdoor allergens like pollen or dust mites.
-And despite the name, you don't have to be exposed to hay to get it.
+Myth Buster: Unlike the common cold, hay fever is not caused by a virus.
+It is an allergic reaction to indoor or outdoor allergens like airborne pollen or dust mites.
+And despite the historical name, you don't have to be exposed to actual hay to get it, nor does it cause a fever.

 Symptoms

-Symptoms usually start immediately after exposure to the allergen:
+Symptoms usually start almost immediately after physical exposure to the offending allergen:

-- Itchy nose, roof of mouth, or throat.
+- Itchiness in the nose, roof of the mouth, or back of the throat.

-- Allergic Shiners: Swollen, blue-colored skin under the eyes.
+- Allergic Shiners: Noticeably swollen, blue-colored skin under the eyes caused by restricted blood flow in the sinus cavities.

 Is it a Cold or Allergies?